WICG/EventListenerOptions/explainer.md

 ## Removing the need to cancel touch events

-In general touch listeners should always be `passive` unless you know they may need to block scrolling.
+In general touch listeners should always be `passive` unless you know they need to block scrolling.
 In a number of common scenarios the `passive` option can be added (with appropriate feature detection) without any other changes, eg:
  * User activity monitoring which just wants to know when the user was last active
  * `touchstart` handlers that hide some active UI (like tooltips)
  * `touchstart` and `touchend` handlers that style UI elements (without suppressing the `click` event).